adamkraus6/AdventOfCode/README.md

 You don't need a computer science background to participate - just a little programming knowledge and some [problem solving skills](https://www.reddit.com/r/adventofcode/comments/7kd8jt/what_would_you_say_are_the_minimal_skills_for/dre0uu3/) will get you pretty far.
 Nor do you need a fancy computer; every problem has a solution that completes in at most 15 seconds on ten-year-old hardware.

+### Chosen Language

 I chose to complete these problems in C++, after finishing a course learning it.
+Many of my solutions have not be very nice, but I hope to come back to them at some point to refactor them.

+### Puzzle Inputs

+In each project folder for a given day, data.txt will be the puzzle input that I was given.
+Any other data files, like data2.txt, are examples given from the problem explanation.

 ## Days